Search our site

 Indian Residential Schools Settlement

-The Indian Residential Schools Settlement Agreement is an effort by the Canadian government to address the damage caused by Indian residential schools.
+The Indian Residential Schools Settlement Agreement is an effort by the Canadian government to address the damage that Indian residential schools caused.

 Under the agreement, the government is providing two types of payments to Indian residential school survivors:

 - the Independent Assessment Process (sometimes called IAP), and

 - the Common Experience Payment (sometimes called CEP).